rust-lang/rfcs/text/0000-cargo-test-coverage.md

 format for simple viewing within a browser.
 The code coverage results produced would be only for the crate `foo` and ignore all code coverage for any function defined outside of this crate.

+Doctests, binary tests and example tests would all be part of the coverage report if these tests were included as part of the test run.
+The type of tests run can be filtered by using the `--libs`, `--bins`, `--doc`, or `--examples` flag for the `cargo test` subcommand.
+By default running `cargo test` runs all tests for lib, bins and test targets unless the `test` key for the `[lib]`, `[[bin]]` and/or `[[test]]` section was set to false.
+For more information about configuring a target, see [the Cargo book](https://doc.rust-lang.org/cargo/reference/cargo-targets.html#configuring-a-target).

 LLVM supports exporting code coverage results in a number of formats. `--coverage-format` would be responsible for selecting the code coverage results format and `--coverage-output-directory` would allow a Rust developer to select the output directory for the code coverage report.
 The default for `--coverage-format` is `html` and the default for